joaocolombari/Projeto2023/docs/atividade_17/README.md

 </p>

 Based on such exercise, the professor sugested a method for expanding the solution in order to acheive a parameterized solution, which was very helpfull.
-Together with this solution, the author implemented the full adder, which is available in this directory as "fulladder.vhd" and instantiated it within the mul architecture just as it is shown in the exercise and the mul was almost successfully implemented.
-This first version is available here as "mul_1.vhd" together with a testbench, named "mul_1_testbench.vhd".
+Together with this solution, the author implemented the fulladder and instantiated it within the mul architecture just as it is shown in the exercise and the mul was implemented.
+In order to test it, a testbench - testbench_mul.vhd - was created.

 The testbench tests for unsigned x unsigned, unsigned  x signed, signed x unsigned and signed x signed in the following way.